Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Are third-party libraries updated, and do they have known vulnerabilities?

-### 6. Concurrency and Parallelism
+## 6. Concurrency and Parallelism

+### Thread Safety

-- Thread Safety: Are shared resources properly synchronized?
+> 1. Are shared resources properly synchronized?
 Are locks used appropriately to avoid race conditions?

+### Async/Await

-- Async/Await: Is asynchronous programming used properly to avoid blocking threads unnecessarily?
+> 1. Is asynchronous programming used properly to avoid blocking threads unnecessarily?

+### Deadlocks/Starvation

-- Deadlocks/Starvation: Are there any potential issues like deadlocks, race conditions, or thread starvation?
+> 1. Are there any potential issues like deadlocks, race conditions, or thread starvation?

 ### 7. Adherence to Best Practices